Fastly Inc. (FSLY) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to FSLY, setting the target price at $16 in the report published on February 13th of the current year.

-During the last 5 trading sessions, FSLY rose by +13.61%, which changed the moving average for the period of 200-days by +22.23% in comparison to the 20-day moving average, which settled at $14.53.
-In addition, Fastly Inc. saw 96.70% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FSLY fell by -1.06%, which changed the moving average for the period of 200-days by +28.24% in comparison to the 20-day moving average, which settled at $14.65.
+In addition, Fastly Inc. saw 94.63% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-KISLING RONALD W, the Chief Financial Officer of Fastly Inc., sale 4,792 shares at $13.94 during a trade that took place back on Mar 01, which means that KISLING RONALD W is holding 392,388 shares at $66,800 based on the most recent closing price.
+Shirk Brett, the Executive Vice President, CRO of Fastly Inc., sale 7,000 shares at $15.31 during a trade that took place back on Mar 20, which means that Shirk Brett is holding 216,235 shares at $107,170 based on the most recent closing price.

 Stock Fundamentals for FSLY